How we help

 Our Methods

-Every child with autism is unique, and so every intervention at the Spark Center is uniquely tailored to your child’s specific needs.
-Through years of practice, we’ve perfected our techniques to match what is most effective for the individual and will give them the best chances of success long term.
+Every child is unique, and so every intervention at the Spark Center is uniquely tailored to your child’s specific needs.
+Through years of practice, we have perfected our techniques to match what is most effective for the individual and will give them the best chances of success long term.

 What is autism?